The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 and Government of the Council of Europe should reiterate its pan-European

-democracy and the rule of law, wherever they are.
+human rights and the rule of law, wherever they are.
 In this context,

-the Summit should express support for a policy of openness towards Belarusian
+the summit should express support for a policy of openness towards Belarusian

 uphold Council of Europe values and principles.

-the Council of Europe and the European Union, in line with Assembly
+partnership between the Council of Europe and the European Union,

-Resolution 2430 (2022) “Beyond the Lisbon treaty: strengthening the strategic
+2430 (2022) “Beyond the Lisbon Treaty: strengthening the strategic

 partnership between the Council of Europe and the European Union”,